ourpalace/ourcord/CONTRIBUTING.md

 # Contributing
-Thank you for considering contributing to ourcord!
-It's people like you that make ourcord the most awesome Discord library.
+You are here to help on ourcord?
+Epic, feel welcome and read the following sections in order to know how to start contributing and make this the most awesome Discord library!